graveja0/health-care-markets/README.md

 prices and competitiveness (i.e., Type II error).

 Not surprisingly given the above issues, commonly used market geographies have trade-offs.
-Obviously, whether the strengths outweigh the weaknesses for a given application will depend on the specific research or regulatory question at hand.
+Whether the strengths outweigh the weaknesses for a given application will depend on the specific research or regulatory question at hand.

 There are other important considerations at play as well.
-For example, some market definitions (e.g., rating areas) are constrained by geopolitical boundaries (e.g., state borders).
+For example, some market definitions are constrained by geopolitical boundaries (e.g., state borders).
 While this may be fine for some settings (e.g., rate regulation in insurance markets, since consumers can only purchase a plan offered in their market) it may not be for others (e.g., hospitial markets, in which patients are unconstrained from crossing state boundaries).

-In addition, the underlying population data used to define some commonly used geographic markets is out of date.
-The latest commuting zone data are derived from commuting patterns ascertained in the 2010 Census.
+In addition, the underlying population data used to define commonly used geographic markets is out of date.
+The latest offical commuting zone boundaries are derived from commuting patterns ascertained in the 2000 Census, though researchers have [updated](https://sites.psu.edu/psucz/data/) these boundaries based on 2010 data.
 HRRs and HSAs, by comparison, are defined by patient flows to hospitals in 1992 and 1993.

-Clearly, flows of both patients and commuters have changed substantially in many areas in the last 20-30 years.
+Clearly, flows patients and commuters have changed substantially in many areas in the last 20-30 years.
 Whether these changes are material to defining geographic boundaries of contemporary health care markets remains an open question we will explore here.

 Finally, it is worth mentioning that regulatory and antitrust reviews have drawn on a diverse set of addtional market geography definitions.